WordPress/WordPress-Coding-Standards/README.md

     mv project.ruleset.xml.example project.ruleset.xml
     phpcs -s -v -p --standard=./project.ruleset.xml a-sample-file.php

-I've used a tiny subset of the options available to codesniffer in this example check the documentation site to see a [fully annotated example to build upon][]
+I've used a tiny subset of the options available to codesniffer in this example, and there's much more you can do here in a `ruleset.xml` file.
+Check the documentation site to see a [fully annotated example to build upon][] (which is where I started initially).

 ### Troubleshooting